Marmelodov/PromptCrafter-API/docs/tutorials/search-prompts.md

 This guide shows you how to search your prompt library.
 Use `GET /search` to performs a case-insensitive search across the `title`, `content`, and `tags` of all prompts you own, making it easy to find the exact instructions you need.
 Systematically searching your library allows you to:

-- **Find and reuse existing work:** A teammate needs to draft an apology email.
-They can search for `customer apology email` to find and adapt a high-quality prompt someone else has already perfected.
+- **Find prompts to reuse without changes:** For recurring needs like writing apology emails, search for terms like `customer apology email` to retrieve polished prompts already optimized for that task.
-- **Discover prompts for new tasks:** You're building a new feature that summarizes articles.
-Search your team's library for `summary` or `tldr` to find relevant prompts to use as a starting point.
+- **Find prompts to adapt for different tasks:** When working on something new—like building a feature to summarize articles—search for related prompts with keywords like `summary` or `tldr` to use as starting points.
-- **Manage prompt versions:** Your team uses version tags like `v1` and `v2`.
-Search for prompts tagged with `v1` to quickly identify older versions that may need to be updated or archived as part of your maintenance process.
+- **Manage prompt versions:** Filter by tags like `v1` to identify outdated prompts that need updates or deprecation.

 This tutorial takes about five minutes to complete.